 Egg Freezing Costs

-We know that thinking about the cost and payment process of egg freezing can seem overwhelming.
-At EVOLVE, we strive to make everything as simple as possible — including the financial parts.
+We know that thinking about the cost and payment process of egg freezing can feel overwhelming.
+At EVOLVE, we strive to make everything as simple and transparent as possible — including the financial parts.

-Here, we break it down for you transparently so you know what’s covered, what’s not, and your financing options.
-If you still have questions or want to talk it out, we have an EVOLVE team member dedicated to helping you navigate costs and payments.
-Reach out today to learn more.
+Below is a clear breakdown of what’s covered, what’s not, and the most common costs to plan for.
+If you still have questions or want to talk it out, we also have an EVOLVE team member dedicated to helping you navigate costs and payments.
+You’re always welcome to reach out.

 How Much Does it Cost to Freeze Your Eggs?